timmyb824/wordpress-blog/README.md

-The configuration needed to get a wordpress site up and running with docker and docker-compose.
+The configuration needed to get a wordpress site up and running with docker and docker-compose inlcuding monitoring via prometheus.